 First Place: Automatic Solder Dispenser

 Students: Samuel Willford, Jason Austin, Justin Wheeler, Zachary Bumstead, Kevin Carlson, Trent Allison.
-Adviser: Lee Harker
+Advisor: Lee Harker

 Our task is to build an Automatic Solder Dispenser for ETG at Iowa State University.
 The purpose of this project is to provide a more efficient way for students to get solder from ETG.
 The machine will hold multiple rolls of various solder diameters and flux types.
 When a student makes a request, the machine will cut a specified length of solder and dispense it for the student.